iaeiou/blue-plankton-2/content/posts/vitamin-d-and-covid-19.md

 Yes, everyone knows that correlation is not causation.
 And COVID-19 is a new disease; we're at a frontier of understanding, pushing our way forward month by month.
 So we can't expect perfect answers at this juncture.

-That's exactly why we need to pay attention to the research that we do have.
+That's exactly why we need to pay attention to the medical research that we do have.

 ## Summary